alexspeller/ember-cli-coffees6/README.md

 ## Upgrading

-If you are upgrading to version `0.3.0`, you will need to add `ember-cli-coffeescript` to your `package.json`, as it's no longer included with `ember-cli-coffees6`
+If you are upgrading from a version before `0.3.0`, you will need to add `ember-cli-coffeescript` to your `package.json`, as it's no longer included with `ember-cli-coffees6`

 ## Installation